What is Consciousness?

 Pop music

 Part of the attraction of singing along with pop music is it gives the sense of being with the person singing on the radio.
 It is a social-type experience that provides the listener with some oxytocin.
-Studies have shown that extroverted people, who have a greater need for oxytocin, are more likely to favor pop music, while introverted people are more often attracted to instrumental music.
+Studies have shown that extroverted people, who have a greater need for oxytocin, are likelier to favor pop music, while introverted people are more often attracted to instrumental music.

 Spectres (2004)

 One of my favorite ghost story movies is Spectres, which deserves far more acclaim than it received.
-What makes the story unique is it asks the question: Are our wishes, feelings, memories, and personality determined by the physical/chemical wiring within our brain and nervous system, or by our spirit/soul within us?
+What makes the story unique is it asks the question: Are our wishes, feelings, memories, and personality determined by the physical/chemical wiring within our brain and nervous system or by our soul within us?
 In the movie Spectres, the soul of the teenage daughter is replaced with another soul: a Specter.
 Kelly's soul is no longer in her body.
 Yet, for the most part, she still acts, feels, and thinks like Kelly.
 She is unaware her soul has been replaced with another.
 Yet, everyone, including Kelly, realizes something disturbing has happened to her.

-So, ask yourself: Which mostly constitutes who you are: your physical being, or your spirit within you?
-If you answer, "I am determined by my spirit/soul," then how can you account for extremely dramatic emotional, intellectual, and behavioral changes that occur after someone has a stroke or a severe brain injury?
+So, ask yourself: Which mostly constitutes who you are: your physical being or your spirit within you?
+If you answer, "I am determined by my soul," then how can you account for extremely dramatic emotional, intellectual, and behavioral changes that occur after someone has a stroke or a severe brain injury?
 Does getting drunk affect your soul?
 Do Down Syndrome children have damaged spirits?
 I truly think not!

 Morality and freedom to choose

 Given all this information, are we only puppets whose strings are pulled by chemical processes?
-Are the billions of tiny chemical strings within our brains telling us what to do, or are we truly free to make choices of free will?
+Are the billions of tiny chemical routes within our brains telling us what to do, or are we truly free to make choices of free will?

-I believe we were created by God who has given us free choice.
-Even if He gives us extremely elaborate physical bodies which operate under the rules of chemistry, we are still accountable for our stewardship over those bodies.
+I believe we were created by God, who has given us free choice.
+Even if He gives us extremely elaborate physical bodies that operate under the rules of chemistry, we are still accountable for our stewardship over those bodies.
 I believe He will hold us responsible for our decisions.
 We are the ultimate managers of our minds and bodies and are duty-bound to improve ourselves as best we can.

 In summary